lue-bird/sloope/README.md

 and open the shown http link.

 ## TODO
-- if collides with multiple segments, divide combined force by collide count
 - introduce/mainly use path segments that instead of colliding "snap" on intersection → then only/mainly take user input as how much to accelerate while snapped To figure out: interaction with only one wheel snapped = ?